sebcoetzee/sebastiancoetzee.com/_posts/2022-12-11-configuration-languages-a-balance-of-constraints.md

 These separate instances will often have slight differences in their configuration, with many commonalities.
 Regardless of the vector used to deliver the config to the application, engineers will have to define the config for each of these instances of the application.
 It is essential for a developer platform to have a tool in its toolchain that allows engineers to define these commonalities in the config between different instances, while still allowing specialisations for specific instances.

-Before discussing the implementation details of such a config management tool it might be good to define the ideal attributes of this layer of the developer platform.
-Ideally, engineers should be able to define config in a way that is:
+Config management is an important layer of the developer platform.
+The most natural way to define config is to use some sort of language or markup format.
+Before discussing the implementation details of such a config management language it might be good to define the ideal attributes.
+Ideally, engineers should be able to define config in a language that is:

 - **Easy to understand**
 - **Expressive**